aechchiki/SIB_LongReadsWorkshop_Bern16/practicals.md

 ## 1. Read extraction

 ### Formats
 The output of MinION and PacBio RS II are stored in Hierarchical Data Format, that is basically an archive format (such as `.zip` or `.tar`), but allowing a very quick access to its content (you can find details on [wikipedia](https://en.wikipedia.org/wiki/Hierarchical_Data_Format)).
 Those files include all details about reads and basecalling.
-What we need will need for this practical are just the sequences and their qualities, that can be stored in a simple `.fastq`.
+What you will need for this practical are just the sequences and their qualities, that can be stored in a simple `.fastq`.

 ![Tip](img/elemental-tip.png)
 The files saved in Hierarchical Data Format can be explored using HDF5 command-line tools: